Terms and Conditions

 VERSION 25 MAY 2018

-Nordic Legal Entity Identifier AB, a Swedish limited liability company (hereafter 'EuroLEI') is a provider of LEI services to the European Union.
+Nordic Legal Entity Identifier AB, a Swedish limited liability company (hereafter 'EuroLEI') is a provider of LEI services to the Nordic and Baltic region.
 EuroLEI has an established relationship with the GMEI utility and will together, provide LEIs to EuroLEI's LEI Registrants (Users).

 EuroLEI acts as a service provider on behalf of the GMEI utility.
 The GMEI utility is an endorsed LOU of the Global Legal Entity Identifier System (GLEIS).